HanchenJiang/HanchenJiang.github.io/README.md

+# 想象是发现的本质 Imagination is the essence of discovery
 # Hanchen Jiang's page

 I am Hanchen Jiang, an assistant professor in ***School of Government***, ***University of International Business and Economics*** since 2022.
 I did my post-doc project in ***School of Public Policy and Management***, ***Tsinghua University*** from 2019 to 2022.
 I cooperated with Prof. Angang Hu and Dr. Xiao Tang.